After having dental work or dental surgery, oral health is patients’ responsibility.

 1. Spicy foods: Foods with a lot of salt and pepper, may cause pain and irritation to gums and mouth.
 After a dental procedure, the last thing someone needs is a mouth irritation while your mouth is healing.

-2. Roasted vegetables: As much as delicious they are, roasted vegetable are not easy to chew and swallow when you’ve just had oral surgery.
+2. Roasted vegetables: As much as delicious they are, roasted vegetables are not easy to chew and swallow when you’ve just had oral surgery.

 3. Crunchy snacks and Bread